 Well-managed risk-taking lies at the heart of our Performance Ambition to be one of the best performing, most trusted and respected consumer products companies in the world.
 Great risk management drives better commercial decisions, protects our assets and supports a growing, resilient, and sustainable business.

-We believe that great risk management starts with the right conversations to drive better business decisions.
-Our focus is to identify and embed mitigation actions for material risks that could impact our current or future performance, and/or our reputation.
-Our approach is holistic and integrated, bringing together risk management, internal controls and business integrity, ensuring that our activities across this agenda focus on the risks that could have the greatest impact.
+We believe that effective risk management starts with the right conversations to drive better business decisions.
+Our primary focus is to identify and embed mitigating actions for material risks that could impact our current or future performance, and/or our reputation.
+Our risk management efforts aim to be holistic and integrated, bringing together risk management, internal controls and business integrity, ensuring that our activities across this agenda focus on the risks that could have the greatest impact.

 We regularly review and refresh our principal risks, our risk appetite, and our approach to risk management.
-Our approach is also structured to ensure that all reasonable steps are taken to mitigate, but not to eliminate, our principal risks in this context.
+Our approach is also structured to ensure that we take all reasonable steps to mitigate, but not necessarily eliminate, our principal risks in this context.

 Accountability for managing risk is embedded into our management structures.
-Each market and function undertake an annual risk assessment, establishes mitigation plans and monitors risk on a continual basis.
+Each market and function undertakes an annual risk assessment, establishes mitigation plans and monitors risk on a continual basis.

-Our Executive Audit & Risk Committee regularly assesses risk, and the Board independently reviews the assessment.
-This Committee meets quarterly and receives regular reports on the risks faced across the business and the effectiveness of the actions taken to mitigate these risks.
+Our Executive Audit & Risk Committee (ARC) regularly assesses risk, and the Audit Committee of the Board independently reviews the assessment.
+The ARC meets quarterly and receives regular reports on the risks faced across the business and the effectiveness of the actions taken to mitigate these risks.
 We use internal and external data to monitor our risks and to make proactive interventions.
-We also establish cross-functional working groups and use expert advice where necessary to ensure significant risks are effectively managed and, where appropriate, escalated to the Executive and Board for consideration.
-In 2021 we implemented an integrated risk management tool across the business to enhance our risk management process.
+We also establish cross-functional working groups and use expert advice where necessary to ensure significant risks are effectively managed and, where appropriate, escalated to the ARC and Audit Committee for consideration.

-For more detail on our risk management approach, download our 2022 Corporate Governance Report (PDF 586KB).
+For more detail on our risk management approach, download our 2023 Corporate Governance Report (PDF 3.9MB).